bpatmiller/fractalize.me/README.md

 ## [Examples](https://drive.google.com/open?id=1uUPe0SEhWO_JWV8Nn8tcMeepV_d_Wxcp)

-### How do I use it?
+### Setup
 Use `make` to build the source files.

 Use `make demo` to run an example.

+### Usage
-`Fractalize --scale scale --ratio ratio --maxiters maxiters --lejas lejas --colors colors --cutoff cutoff -i fname`
+`java Fractalize --scale scale --ratio ratio --maxiters maxiters --lejas lejas --colors colors --cutoff cutoff -i fname`

-By default, the input image is set to `in/in.png`.
-Use `-i` to select an input image from `in/`.
+The default settings are `--scale 1.0 --ratio 1.0 --maxiters 16 --lejas 80 --colors 4 --cutoff 50 -i in.png`.
+Simply omit one to use its default value.

 ### To do:
 redo methods for better style/memory efficiency